 The always present Enemy answered the questions above on a regular basis.
-Probably not going to Heaven.
+Likely not going to Heaven.
 Definitely a bad Christian.
-Not really loved or bad things wouldn’t happen to you.
+Not really loved by God or bad things wouldn’t happen to you.
 Totally insignificant.
 The following is a little excerpt on this topic from my latest book Waking Up Slowly.

 For too many years I believed the accusations, without considering the question that Philip Yancey asks.

 Sociologists have a theory of the looking-glass self: you become what the most important person in your life (wife, father, boss, etc.) thinks you are.
 How would my life change if I truly believed the Bible’s astounding words about God’s love for me, if I looked in the mirror and saw what God sees?

 I am learning to look into the mirror and see someone that I accept by faith and not by my feelings.
 I see a saint.
 That’s right.
 Many (maybe most) of Satan’s accusations are true.
 But what I now see is a man who is a saint.
 I found forty references to saints in Paul’s writings in the English Standard Version.
 From his additional descriptions, I am pretty sure that the recipients of his letters were not always behaving like saints.
 They were saints because of Christ, and not by meticulously following the law.

 God sees those who trust Jesus as righteous, no matter how many accusations are thrown at them.
 Amazing.